dcolinmorgan/pyNB/docs/pyNB_comprehensive_application_note.md

 ### SCENIC+ Integration

-PyNB can be integrated with SCENIC+ for scRNA-seq analysis:
+pyGS can be integrated with SCENIC+ for scRNA-seq analysis:

 ```python
 from bootstrap.nb_fdr import NetworkBootstrap